Key Figures & Certifications

 0.14%

-Emissions from commuter traffic with private vehicles
+Emissions from commuting by private vehicles

 39.87